-Stationary bicycle exercise: Exercising on a stationary bicycle is an excellent activity to help you regain muscle strength and hip mobility.
+Stationary bicycle exercise: Exercising on a stationary bicycle is an excellent activity to help you regain muscle strength and knee mobility.
 Adjust the seat height so that the bottom of your foot just touches the pedal with your knee almost straight.
 Pedal backwards at first.
 Pedal forward only after a comfortable backwards cycling motion is possible.
-As you become stronger (at about four-to-six weeks) slowly increase the tension on the pedals.
-Keep in mind the 90-degree rule (page 16): Do not raise your knee higher than your hip.
-Pedal forward 10-to-15 minutes twice a day, gradually building up to 20-to-30 minutes three-to-four times a week.
+As you become stronger (at about four to six weeks) slowly increase the tension on the pedals.
+Pedal forward 10 to 15 minutes twice a day, gradually building up to 20 to 30 minutes three to four times a week.